 One thing that distinguishes a great guitar from an ordinary guitar is beautifully prepared frets – I’m talking about the metal wires here, not the wooden bits in between.
 (Although you can do a lot of simple things to these to make your Pacifica’s fretboard feel smooth and fast under your hand.
 See the page about ‘relicing’ for more on this.)
+This page will help you crown your frets easily and safely.

 ‘Dressing’ frets to be evenly flat and then ‘crowning’ them – to create a more triangular or domed profile that allows minimal contact with the string – are the time-consuming manual processes that budget or medium-priced guitar ranges simply can’t offer.
 But they can turn a cheap guitar into a wonderful guitar.